-Estimating the Probability of a Shark Attack when using an Electric RepellentUpdated a year ago
+Estimating the Probability of a Shark Attack when using an Electric RepellentUpdated 6 months ago

 CF Smit Department of Statistics, University of Pretoria, Pretoria, 0002, South Africa and V Peddemors Department of Zoology, University of Durban-Westville, Durban, 4000 South Africa.